awsdocs/aws-support-user-guide/doc_source/security-hub-controls-with-trusted-advisor.md

 ### I see multiple AWS Regions for the same affected resource for a Security Hub check<a name="multiple-regions-check-results"></a>

-Some AWS services are global and are not specific to a Region, such as IAM and Amazon CloudFront\.
-By default, global resources such as Amazon S3 buckets will appear in the US East \(N\.
+Some AWS services are global and aren't specific to a Region, such as IAM and Amazon CloudFront\.
+By default, global resources such as Amazon S3 buckets appear in the US East \(N\.
 Virginia\) Region\.

 For Security Hub checks that evaluate resources for global services, you might see more than one item for affected resources\.
-For example, if the **Hardware MFA should be enabled for the root user** check identifies that your account hasn't activated this feature, then you will see multiple Regions in the table for the same resource\.
+For example, if the `Hardware MFA should be enabled for the root user` check identifies that your account hasn't activated this feature, then you will see multiple Regions in the table for the same resource\.

 You can configure Security Hub and AWS Config so that multiple Regions won't appear for the same resource\.
 For more information, see [AWS Foundational Best Practices controls that you might want to disable](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards-fsbp-to-disable.html)\.

+### I turned off Security Hub or AWS Config in a Region<a name="disable-security-hub-regions"></a>

+If you stop resource recording with AWS Config or disable Security Hub in an AWS Region, Trusted Advisor no longer receives data for any controls in that Region\.
+Your Security Hub data is removed from Trusted Advisor after 90 days\.
+This time frame is approximate and best effort only, and isn't guaranteed\.
+For more information, see [Disabling Security Hub](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-disable.html)\.

+To disable this feature for your account, see [Disable Security Hub from Trusted Advisor](#disable-security-hub)\.

 ### I still can't view my Security Hub findings<a name="security-hub-contact-support"></a>